mcknightlabs/rtmup/_posts/goal/2018-01-29-galapagos.md

 ## Diving and snorkeling pricing
 The following prices are from January 2018.

-* **Academy Diving** – $170 for most 2-dive trips, $120-30 for trip with 2-3 snorkels
+* **Academy Diving** – $170 for 2-dive day trip, $120-30 for 2-snorkel day trip.
-* **Natural Selection** – $130 for 2-3 snorkels (8AM-4PM) at Pinzón.
+* **Natural Selection** – $130 for 2-snorkel day trip (8AM-4PM) at Pinzón.
 No trips offered to Isabela.
-* **Galápagos Dreams Adventures** – $100 for Isabela snorkel tour (7AM-4PM). $165 for 2-dive trips.
+* **Galápagos Dreams Adventures** – $100 for Isabela snorkel day trip (7AM-4PM). $165 for 2-dive day trip.
 Every day.
 * **Ninfa Tour** – $130 for day trip to Isabela that included snorkeling and other activities. $100 for 2-snorkel trip to Santa Fe.
 No diving offered.
 * **Albatros Diving** – $180 for 2-dive trip to Seymour.
 Overall limited availability.
 * **Nauti Diving** – $180 for 2-dive trip to Daphne.
 No snorkeling offered.
 Gordon rocks required 20 dives.

 ## Ferries on Santa Cruz
-* You can purchase ferry tickets at several locations in Puerto Ayora – e.g. Cab Martus – near the main pier.
+You can purchase ferry tickets at several locations in Puerto Ayora – e.g. Cab Martus – near the main pier.
 The price was $30 for a 2hr ferry to Isabela (one way).
-The ferries to Isabela departed at 7:00AM and 2:00PM then returns 6am and 3pm.
-You must book the day before.
+The ferries to Isabela departed at 7:00AM and 2:00PM.
+Return ferries to Santa Cruz left at 6am and 3pm.
+Book ferries the day before departure to ensure you get a seat.
+We saw multiple tourists who tried to book the day of and were turned away.
 Some of the ferries were also fully booked a day or two out.

 ## Sample itinerary
 Below is a quick overview of our itinerary.
 Feel free to follow in our footsteps!